alphalemon/alphalemon-docs/cookbook/add-custom-route.rst

 Deploy your website
 -------------------
-At the moment the website base templates have not been created yet and now we are going to do that.
+At the moment, the website base templates have not been created yet.
+So now we are going to do that.

 To deploy the website for the stage environment simply open the toolbar and click the